Rebecca (raccoon)

 Rebecca was a raccoon kept as a pet by US president Calvin Coolidge and First Lady Grace Coolidge.
+She lived in the White House from 1926 to 1929.

 Life

 Rebecca was born in Mississippi.
 She had been sent to the White House to be served for the 1926 Thanksgiving dinner.
 Since the 1913 death of Horace Vose, the traditional provider of the White House Thanksgiving turkey, numerous farmers sent animals for Thanksgiving dinner.
 In 1926, a Mississippi supporter sent Rebecca.
 Coolidge, who had never eaten raccoon and had no appetite to try it, kept Rebecca as a pet instead.

 For Christmas, an embroidered collar was made for Rebecca, inscribed with the title "White House Raccoon".
 She enjoyed participating in the annual White House Easter egg roll.
 She was fed shrimp and persimmons, and eggs were a favorite.
 Rebecca was let loose in the White House and walked on a leash outdoors.
 At times, she could be mischievous and was known to unscrew lightbulbs, open cabinets, and unpot houseplants.
 She was known to nestle in Coolidge's lap when he sat by the fireplace.